blackboard/anthologydevdocs/docs/developer-ami.md

 :::danger AMI availability

-As of July 26th, 2024, the last available image is Blackboard Learn 3900.93.0 and will be the latest image available while we review and align the publishing process with Amazon Web Services.
+As of July 26th, 2024, the last available image is Blackboard Learn 3900.93.0 and will be the latest image available in the Marketplace.
+Moving forward, we will publish the EC2 disk images directly for usage within AWS.

-Once the review is completed, we'll resume publishing with the latest version of Blackboard Learn as an Amazon Marketplace Image
+Once the new publishing process is available, we will update this article to reflect the latest steps required.
 :::

 This document outlines usage of the [Learn REST and LTI Developer AMI](https://aws.amazon.com/marketplace/pp/prodview-fdbvv2vvikoq4) made available via the Amazon AWS Marketplace.